Kikobeats/automate-release/README.md

 ![](https://i.imgur.com/AmOfMV9.png)

-The first time you release a version, a `CHANGELOG.md` will created.
+The first time you release a version, a `CHANGELOG.md` will be created.

 ![](https://i.imgur.com/B2CoFsG.png)